The Wonders of Winter Pesto

 You can toast nuts and seeds on the stove top or in the oven, though I think you get more even toasting using the oven.
 This is one of those times where you just have to use your nose.
 Nuts are toasted when they smell … nutty.

 Absolutely.
-I save any extra pesto in a tupperware in the freezer and just use it as needed.
+I save any extra pesto in a plastic container in the freezer and just use it as needed.
 You can freeze it in ice cube trays to make it easier to defrost.

 Related recipes